eiriksm/chat-test-2k/README.md

 <p>If you are wondering why the client js is simple, it is just because I wanted to write the client with no libraries needed.</p>

+<p>TODOS are too many to be counted, but I'd rather go on to a new project</p>

 <h3>Install:</h3>
 <ul>
 <li>npm install</li>